 A unique program culminating in a $100K pitch competition that fosters innovation, commercialization, and entrepreneurial thinking to grow a cutting-edge idea in the rehabilitation field.

 About REHAB i2c

-REHAB i2c is an Alberta-wide program and live pitch competition designed to accelerate the growth of early-stage startups in the rehabilitation health field to provide essential resources, training and mentorship.
-REHAB i2c is lead by the Hunter Hub for Entrepreneurial Thinking in partnership with the Glenrose Rehabilitation Hospital.
+REHAB i2c is an Alberta-wide program and live pitch competition designed to accelerate the growth of early-stage startups in the rehabilitation health field by providing essential resources, training and mentorship.
+REHAB i2c is lead by the Hunter Hub for Entrepreneurial Thinking in partnership with the Glenrose Rehabilitation Hospital, Alberta Health Services.

 This 4-month program includes two phases: